Calallen Independent School District

-Calallen Independent School District (CISD) is a school district located in northwest Corpus Christi, Texas (USA) in northern Nueces County.
+Calallen Independent School District (CISD) is a school district located in northwest Corpus Christi, Texas (USA) in northern Nueces County that served to educate the Calallen Area.
 The district has approximately 4,000 students and operates four elementary schools, a middle school, and a high school.

 In 2009, the school district was rated "academically recognized" by the Texas Education Agency.

 Background

 The school district's name comes from Calvin Joseph ("Cal") Allen (1859–1922), a prominent early rancher.
 Allen owned a 4000 acre cattle ranch on which the school district is now located.
 Allen donated land to the St. Louis, Brownsville and Mexico Rail Line as right-of-way; in exchange, the railroad agreed to place a depot on Allen's property.
 Allen then subdivided the land adjacent to the depot and established a townsite there.
 The town was named Calvin until it was discovered that another community in Texas already had that name.
 Founded in 1910, Calallen was annexed by the city of Corpus Christi in 1970.

+Calallen had become its own school district because of a neighboring schoolhouse, Nuecestown School, losing their funding to another school in Corpus Christi.
+Calallen's first diploma was awarded in 1913 to Tom Bickham, and on August 28, 1928, the County Board met with Calallen and they approved the district to have a high school, Calallen High School.